MartinSpiessl/zilu/README.md

 #### patch KLEE source code
 This modification aims at generating smt2 file for each path condition.
-The principle is to add a new method call``Massert'', and in its method handler we output the path condition to files.
+The principle is to add a new method call **``Massert''**, and in its method handler we output the path condition to files.

 * [download patch file](http://lijiaying.github.io/content/iif/klee_patch.tar.bz2) This is only valid for KLEE by Dec.
 2015.
-For the latest KLEE, please replace the following files with the files in [klee patch file](http://lijiaying.github.io/content/iif/klee_file_patch.tar.bz2).
+* For the latest KLEE, please replace the following files with the files in [klee patch file](http://lijiaying.github.io/content/iif/klee_file_patch.tar.bz2).
 1. KLEE_home_folder/include/klee/klee.h
 2. KLEE_home_folder/lib/Core/Executor.cpp
 3. KLEE_home_folder/lib/Core/SpecialFunctionHandler.cpp